Overtime Temporarily Excluded from Tier 6 Contribution Rates

 Provide Earnings Breakdowns on Summary Page

-Provide overtime and non-overtime earnings for the employees listed in the View All table by January 31, 2025.
+Provide overtime and non-overtime earnings for the employees listed in the View All table.

 For step-by-step instructions on how to manually report or use the file upload process, refer to the Summary Page How-To Guide.